Cabrera hits grand slam as Indians beat Orioles 8-0

 TRAINER’S ROOM

+Orioles: Trumbo (right knee inflammation) left the game in the eighth inning and will be placed on the disabled list.
+The 32-year-old slugger has been plagued by pain all season and said, “It’s made me kind of a nothing on the bases because I’m not able to run well.”

-Indians: Designated hitter Edwin Encarnacion (right wrist contusion) is expected to take batting practice on the field Monday.
+Indians: Encarnacion (right wrist contusion) is expected to take batting practice on the field Monday.
 He’s been on the disabled list since Aug.
 12.

 UP NEXT

-RHPs Corey Kluber and Rick Porcello, who are tied for the AL lead with 15 wins, meet when the Indians open a four-game series in Boston on Monday.
+RHPs Corey Kluber and Rick Porcello, tied for second in the AL win lead and one behind the Yankees’ Luis Severino, meet when the Indians open a four-game series in Boston on Monday.
 Kluber (15-6, 2.68) allowed one run in seven innings against Cincinnati in his last start.
 Porcello (15-5, 4.04) held Philadelphia to one run over seven innings in his last outing.

 Orioles RHP Andrew Cashner (4-10, 4.71 ERA) takes on Blue Jays RHP Marco Estrada (6-9, 4.87 ERA) in the opener of a three-game series at Rogers Centre.